smccarthy/chef-selenium-grid-extras/README.md

 # selenium-grid-extras-cookbook

-This cookbook will download and configure Selenium-Grid-Extras
+This cookbook will download and configure Selenium-Grid-Extras.
+It will also start the selenium-grid-extras jar file on login.
+This cookbook will not set up auto logon.

 ## Supported Platforms